trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 **What is attestation and why would I load a custom certificate and key?**

+*Short Answer - A custom certificate and key is generally not needed.
+Keeping the default attestation certificate and key is good for privacy as there is no personally identifiable information in the default key.
+However, there are some use cases like if an organization wants to load custom certificates and keys to devices so that employees only use the company issued device.*

 Attestation is basically U2F's way of attesting that a token is from a certain vendor.
 For example, if you were to use a Yubikey, the website would know that you were using a Yubikey to authenticate instead of some other vendor's device as shown below:

 {% include image.html file="u2f-attestation.jpg" max-width="500" %}